jgarza/2FA-Server-Admin-Guide/policies_description.md

 **Secured App Access Interval:**
 Defines the amount of time the application will wait on a secured app logon prompt before attempting to submit credentials again.

+**Client Enrollment Save Password Time (in seconds):** Defines the amount of time a client/user's password is saved before being discarded.

+**Enroll Smartcards on Client as Contactless:** Defines whether Smart Cards are enrolled on client machines as Contactless Cards.

+**Client Enrollment Type:** Defines whether client enrollments are Full or Partial.